 Reaching a deal over commission payments

-Following negotiations, we prepared a settlement agreement that released the PLC from its post-termination obligations.
+Following negotiations, we prepared a settlement agreement that released the defendant from its post-termination obligations.
 The settlement agreement gave effect to the confidentiality clauses of the commission agreement and enabled our client to receive 24 months of expected commission payments as an accelerated sum, together with the commission arrears.

 John Deane is a partner in the commercial dispute team at Gannons.
 John advises SME’s on a host of contentious matters.
 The expertise extends to commission and bonus disputes and ensuring that matters do not become contentious in the first instance, which will help save costs.